DX-DeveloperExperience/zen-audit/docs/custom-rules/README.md

 }
 ```

-Create a TypeScript file inside the 'rules' folder, and write your class definition like this:
+Create a TypeScript file inside your custom-rule folder named index.ts, and write your class definition like this:

 ```ts
 @RuleRegister.register